Decoding the phases of early and late time reheating through imprints on primordial gravitational waves: Conclusions

 Apart from the effects due to the standard phase of reheating, we had also considered the signatures on the spectrum of GWs due to a secondary phase of reheating.
 Such a secondary phase can arise due to the decay of additional scalar fields such as the moduli fields, which can lead to the production of entropy at late times.
 The moduli dominated phase, which can be described by a constant EoS parameter~$w_\sigma$ (as the primary phase of reheating), leads to a tilt in the spectrum over the range of wave numbers that reenter the Hubble radius during the epoch.
 Remarkably, we have shown that, for $w_\sigma > 1/3$ and certain values of the reheating temperature, the production of entropy at late times can lead to $\ogw(k)$ that correspond to the strengths of the stochastic GW background suggested by the recent NANOGrav observations~\cite{Arzoumanian:2020vkk,Pol:2020igl}.
 We should clarify that such a possibility cannot arise in the conventional reheating scenario wherein the entropy remains conserved from the end of reheating until the present epoch.
 In fact, the assumption of the secondary phase of reheating and the NANOGrav observations indicate a low reheating temperature of $\Tre \lesssim 10^{3}\, \mathrm{GeV}$.
 We are currently examining different models to understand the wider implications of such interesting possibilities.

 \acknowledgments

-MRH would like to thank the Ministry of Human Resource Development, Government of India (GoI), for financial assistance.
-DM and LS wish to acknowledge support from the Science and Engineering Research Board~(SERB), Department of Science and Technology~(DST), GoI, through the Core Research Grant CRG/2020/003664.
-LS also wishes to acknowledge support from SERB, DST, GoI, through the Core Research Grant CRG/2018/002200.
+M.R.H would like to thank the Ministry of Human Resource Development, Government of India (GoI), for financial assistance.
+D.M and L.S wish to acknowledge support from the Science and Engineering Research Board~(SERB), Department of Science and Technology~(DST), GoI, through the Core Research Grant CRG/2020/003664.
+L.S also wishes to acknowledge support from SERB, DST, GoI, through the Core Research Grant No CRG/2018/002200.